vivid-inc/polypara/README.md

 ## TODO

 - Document instructions for incorporating (including fetching the JARs of) and using both the annotation JAR and the Maven plugin.
 Specify when the annotation should be used.
+Ensure that the JCenter Maven repository is included in your Maven configuration.
-- The project is suitable for a single artifact version.
+- Cherimoya applies to a single artifact version.
 When the next version of the product in which Cherimoya is readying for release, write code to identify all available versions of the artifact in Maven's local repositories, scan those as well, and then verify constancy.
 Create tests and usage documentation.
 - Bake motivation, principles, and design decisions into the documentation and the code.
 - Ensure that Maven can access all indicated versions
-- Ignores the absolute value of and changes to field visibility modifiers (public, package, protected, private).
+- Ignores the absolute value of and changes to field visibility and other modifiers modifiers (public, package, protected, private, static, final, etc.).
+Optionally check these.
 - The only requirement of the build verification step is that there are Java .class files in the build output directory, and at least one other build artifact to compare against.
 The type of the Maven project is irrelevant.
 - The impact that using Cherimoya has on your deliverables is that select classes are annotated with a single new class: the `@Constant` annotation.
 The annotation is included in the JAR and made available on the class path, and its reference is retained by the annotated class files.
-- Publish to somewhere (Maven Central won't accept our GAV because we don't control the "vivid" TLD)
+- Publish to JCenter.
+Maven Central won't accept our Maven G:A because we don't control the "vivid" TLD.
-- Set up a build on Travis CI
+- Set up a build on CI, integrate with SonarQube.
-- Integrate with SonarQube
-- Ensure that the JCenter Maven repository is included in your Maven configuration.
 - Expect results after two different versions are in play.
 You can back-implement `@Constant` by releasing for example `1.3.1-1`.
 - If `target/classes` is missing or there are no jars, the verify goal silently does nothing.